To understand it better, let’s try to take a real world example first then we will go to the detail of these two types of scaling.

 - Single point of failure

-- Because we only have a single machine if it crashes then application will stop accepting the request.
+- Because we only have a single machine if it crashes then the application will stop accepting the request.

 Conclusion